MarcusStud/cv2206-project/README.md

 ## How to run

-1. You need to download the dataset and drag the "Positive" and "Negative" folder into the "testdata" folder.
-2. You need to have all dependencies installed
+1. You need to have all dependencies installed
-3. You can run main and the program will by default take 100 positives and 100 negatives to test.
+2. You can run main and the program will by default take 100 positives and 100 negatives to test.

 To change the test data go into /v1/functions.py/ and change the result function to your specific folder name.